ManuelaAndreaBeyer/StressResilienceinBrainNetworks/preliminary_analysis_plan.md

 # Overall Analysis Plan

-Use this as a guideline to analyze graph-like neural networks that use recurrence, ei balance and neuromodulation to make the networks "biologically meaningful"
+Use this as a workflow to analyze different graph-like neural networks that use recurrence, ei balance and neuromodulation to make the networks "biologically meaningful"
+Context: Stress resilience

 ## 1. Quality Control & Weight Distribution